 Synthia’s attacks on the woman’s weight were unfair, though it was true that at six foot tall and perhaps a hundred kilograms, she was large in every sense of the word.
 She wasn’t in shape enough to qualify as Amazonian, but she was far from obese.
 Perhaps Rubenesque was the proper term.
 Still, her appearance was the least of my concerns.
 Less gentle than I needed to be, I pulled her arms behind her back and slapped the cuffs on her wrists.

 “You are under arrest for murder, conspiracy to commit murder, kidnapping, unlawful imprisonment, tampering with police investigations, slavery, and a whole bunch of other stuff I don’t feel like listing right now.
 You have the right to remain silent, anything you say can and will be used against you in a court of law.
-As a possible Imbued, it is in my rights as an officer to interpret your speech as a dangerous act and respond with violence, so keep your mouth shut.”
-Not completely true, but I was in no mood to listen to her crap.
+As a suspected Imbued, I will interpret your voice as dangerous and respond with violence, so keep your mouth shut.”
+I was in no mood to listen to her crap.
 “You have the right to an attorney, if you cannot afford one, then you will be provided one by the state.
 But let’s be honest, you would have been better off taking your chances with the window.”

 “My core is in the panic room,” Synthia said over the speakers, which had stopped playing deranged laughter after I finished reading this woman her rights. <Would you mind teleporting me to your base?
 There are a number of Imbued who might try to retaliate against me.>